 The secret ingredient is a bag of dried porcini mushrooms which you can get anywhere at a grocery store.
 They are a little on a pricier side but trust me, they are absolutely worth it!

 If you can’t find Porchinis, use lobster mushrooms and make sure they are dried.

-Also try to avoid concentrated bullion aka cubes, pastes, and powder, Use either homemade vegetable stock and get one from the supermarket and make sure it’s liquid, not dried.
+Also try to avoid concentrated bullion aka cubes, pastes, and powder, Use either homemade vegetable stock and get one from the supermarket and make sure it’s liquid, not dry.
 Powdered bullion can really mess up with the flavor.

 - 25g of dried porcini mushrooms (soaked and drained)